 4pt

-From Fig.~\ref{fig:in-plane-spin}, we find that the primary black hole of the {\default} setup has a large in-plane spin, which excludes zero at the $95\%$ credible level.
-Although not shown explicitly in this figure, this non-zero spin is dominated by the posterior samples in the low-$q$ mode.
-For the {\nopre} setup, we observe that the posterior distribution is distributed approximately uniformly on the $\left( \chi_{1x} \, \operatorname{sign}(\cos \iota), \chi_{1y} \, \operatorname{sign}(\cos \iota) \right)$ plane.
-This is the case because the in-plane spins do not contribute to the likelihood evaluation of this setup, see Section~\ref{sec:PEsetup}, and are thus orthogonal to the parameter estimation process.
-The observed distribution for the {\nopre} setup is therefore exactly the spin components that are sampled by \lib{PyMultiNest} from the prior, which we have taken to be uniformly distributed in $\cos \iota$ and in the $\chi_{1x}^2 + \chi_{1y}^2 = 1 - \chi_{1z}^2$ disk, with $\chi_{1z}$ being the spin component along the orbital angular momentum.
-Since the posterior distribution of the {\nohm} setup in Fig.~\ref{fig:in-plane-spin} is almost uniformly distributed, we conclude that precession is not well measured in this setup.
+From Fig.~\ref{fig:in-plane-spin}, we see that the primary BH of the {\default} setup has a large in-plane spin, excluding zero at the $95\%$ credible level.
+For the {\nopre} setup, we observe that the posterior distribution is approximately uniform over the $\left( \chi_{1x} \, \operatorname{sign}(\cos \iota), \chi_{1y} \, \operatorname{sign}(\cos \iota) \right)$ plane.
+This is the case because the in-plane spin components do not enter the likelihood evaluation in this setup (see Section~\ref{sec:PEsetup}) and are thus determined only by the prior.
+The posterior for the {\nopre} setup is therefore a \lib{PyMultiNest} sampling of the in-plane spin prior conditioned on the orbit-aligned component of the spin.
+We choose this prior to be uniform in $\cos \iota$ and throughout the disk $\chi_{1x}^2 + \chi_{1y}^2 = 1 - \chi_{1z}^2$, with $\chi_{1z}$ being the orbit-aligned spin component on which the in-plane distribution is conditioned.
+Since the primary in-plane spin posterior of the {\nohm} setup in Fig.~\ref{fig:in-plane-spin} is almost uniformly distributed, we conclude that precession is not well measured in that setup.

 4pt